dali-lab/build/milestones/week03/research-prioritization.md

 [analysis page]
 She briefly checks how much she slept the night before, and how well, before activating the monitor sleep mode and putting her phone to charge by her bed.
 [sleeping mode]"

+## Term 2 Additions:

+* Determine which features should be added to stick to the goals set in week 1.
+* Build instead of rebuild, and be careful not to scrap other work just because it's easier.